BK01/proximity-by-road/README.md

 Figure 2: Calculate average distance and drive time to each destination point using all nearest origin points (2_avg_dist_time_per_destination.py)

-# BC Route Planner access:
+# API key request form:
 **The BC Route Planner is currently only available for use by B.C.
-Government Ministries.**
+Government Ministries.** https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/7/create/9

-# API key request form:
-https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/7/create/9